logo2

 The one bottle (#25) bearing the Sorsen & Sodergren name also bears the maker's mark of S-F G Co. for Sheldon-Foster Glass Co.
 This mark dates from 1894-c.1897 (11), and given Sorsen's history, we can narrow this range to 1894-1895.

 In May 1898, Sorsen was about to graduate (6); and then in Jul 1898, he was soon to open an office over the Sodergren & Sodergren drug store (7).
 Dr. C. J. Sorsen continued to practice medicine and advocate for Finns.
 He raised funds and built the Northern Michigan General Hospital in Laurium (13), which opened in Apr 1903 (46).
 He managed the hospital (46) and served as surgeon-in-chief (8).
 There were efforts in May 1905 to make the hospital public if purchased from Sorsen (47), but it remained private (48).
 He was president of the Finnish Central Relief Committee of America that, in Feb 1903, sought aid for famine sufferers in Finland (8,9).
 On 11 Aug 1907 he left for London where he married Jeski Lange of Finland on 25 Aug 1907 (10).
 They became acquainted when Sorsen was traveling through Finland several years prior (49).
 It was planned that they would make Calumet their future home (13), but he died seven days later, on 01 Sep 1907 (17) in London at the age of 37 (10).
-He suffered heart weakness for a number of years (14) and his deceased physician file stated that he died from "heart disease" (71).
+He suffered from heart weakness for a number of years (14) and his deceased physician file stated that he died from "heart disease" (71).
 However, London newspapers that reached Calumet stated that Sorsen committed suicide by cutting his throat and asphyxiating himself with gas (69).
 His bride was "too much affected by the experience" to come to Calumet with his body; instead, she accompanied her father back to Finland (70).
 Sorsen was buried in Lake View Cemetery in Calumet (17).
 A newspaper article announcing his death declared that he "was one of the most prominent Finns in the Copper Country."
 (10).
 The hospital was then supervised by Dr. A. L. Lawbaugh of the Tamarack hospital (48).
 In Oct 1907, the hospital was sold to the Bollmann estate with plans to enlarge the property and make it a public hospital (62).

 The 1897 directory listed Sodergren & Sodergren consisting of Henry A. Sodergren with residence in Virginia, MN and Uno Sodergren with residence in Calumet, MI (4).
 The 1897, 1899, and 1901 directories listed them as proprietors of "City Drug Store" (4,37,38).
 In May 1897, they installed a new soda fountain, claimed to be the largest in the Upper Peninsula (39).
 It dispensed 16 different syrups, and a new worker from Grand Rapids was skilled in making a dozen or more special drinks in addition to the regular syrups (39).